The command line

 Core Module

-Note if you already are a terminal wizard then feel free to skip the exercises below.
+Note that if you're already a terminal wizard then feel free to skip the exercises below.
 They are very elementary.

 The anatomy of the command line